State Secretary Tursky emphasises the goal of European chip sovereignty when visiting AT&S

 AT & S Austria Technologie & Systemtechnik Aktiengesellschaft – Advanced Technologies & Solutions

-AT&S is a leading global manufacturer of high-quality IC substrates and printed circuit boards as well as a developer of pioneering interconnect technologies for the core areas of mobile devices, automotive & aerospace, industrial, medical and high-performance processors for VR and AI applications.
+AT&S is a leading global manufacturer of high-end IC substrates and printed circuit boards.
+AT&S industrializes leading-edge technologies for its core business segments Mobile Devices & Substrates, Automotive & Aerospace, Industrial and Medical and high-performance processors for VR and AI applications.
 AT&S has a global presence with production sites in Austria (Leoben, Fehring) and plants in India (Nanjangud), China (Shanghai, Chongqing) and Korea (Ansan near Seoul).
-A new high-end production facility for IC substrates is currently being ramped up in Kulim, Malaysia.
-A European competence centre with connected series production for IC substrate technologies is being built in Leoben.
+A new high-end production site for IC substrates is currently being established in Malaysia (Kulim).
+In Leoben, a European competence center including series production for IC substrate technologies is being built.
 Both sites will start production in the financial year 2024/25.
-The company employs more than 14,000 people.
+The company employs more than 13,500 people.